What Causes a Carpenter Ant Infestation?

 If a carpenter ant colony is already indoors, home and business owners can attempt to take out infested wood and replace it with treated timber.
 However, it’s tough to determine problem areas without some expertise.

-For assistance with removing carpenter ants and keeping them away, contact Western Pest Services.
+For assistance with removing all ants and keeping them away, contact Western Pest Services.